 URT’s CRT news comes amid shifting markets for leaded glass processing.
 In October, Spanish company Camacho Recycling announced it was suspending its acceptance of CRT glass from North America and Europe.
 According to Camacho, which also processes glass into a product for tile manufacturing, the action came in response to permitting requirements from government authorities.
 URT and many other e-scrap companies used to send glass to Camacho.

-Meanwhile, the winding down of a once-promising North American CRT outlet has reaching its conclusion.
-Nulife Glass, which operated a furnace in New York State to separate lead from glass, finished cleaning up its former Virginia site (see related story).
+Meanwhile, the winding down of a once-promising North American CRT outlet has reached its conclusion.
+Nulife Glass, which operated a furnace in New York State to separate lead from glass, recently finished cleaning up its former Virginia site.
 The company closed and began cleanups in 2017 amid conflicts with state environmental authorities.

 Meeting tile maker specifications